Sexual Discrimination and Misconduct Policy

 When implementing interim measures, the University will seek to minimize the burden on the party seeking the measures.
 For example, if the parties share the same residence hall, the University will not, as a matter of course, remove the party seeking the protective measure from the class or residence hall while allowing the other party to remain, without carefully considering all options and circumstances.
 The University will maintain as private any interim measures provided, to the extent that maintaining such privacy would not impair the ability of the University to provide those measures.

 All individuals are encouraged to report concerns about the failure of another individual to abide by the terms of any imposed interim measure.
 The University will take immediate action to enforce a previously implemented measure.
 The University can impose disciplinary sanctions for failing to abide by a University-imposed measure.
 For employees or volunteers, discipline will be handled by the Executive Director of Human Resources, the Provost's office, or a department head.
-For students, the Vice President for Student Affairs and Dean of Students has the discretion to address retaliation by taking administrative actions, disciplinary or otherwise, or referring the matter for a formal conduct charge.
+For students, the Vice President for Student Affairs and Dean of Students has the discretion to address alleged violations of interim measures by taking administrative actions, disciplinary or otherwise, or referring the matter for a formal conduct charge.

 2. Range of Measures